Maidenhead Bridge: Tolls

 Throughout its history the tolls on Maidenhead Bridge had been considered high and were the subject of disquiet.
 In 1337 the toll for a loaded barge to pass under or a loaded cart to pass over was 1 old penny (equivalent to £10 today).
 By the 1830s the bridge was recorded as raising £1,245 per annum in tolls (equivalent to £ today).
 It remained a toll bridge until 1903, after an Eton man named Joseph Taylor, who had already made a successful legal challenge against the tolls on Windsor Bridge petitioned the Charity Commissioners in 1902 that the toll was illegal as the funds raised had been used by the Maidenhead Corporation for purposes other than bridge maintenance – a fact freely admitted by the town clerk.
-The Charity Commission agreed that the toll was illegal and an Act of Parliament was passed in 1903 which legislated for tolls to cease after 31 October 1903.
+The Charity Commission agreed that the toll money was being used illegally and the corporation agreed cease collecting the tolls after 31 October 1903.
 A large crowd gathered at the bridge and in the first moments of 1 November 1903 they removed the toll gates and threw them into the Thames.
 The tolls in 1903 were 1 shilling (equivalent to £ today) for a coach and horses, sixpence (equivalent to £ today) for a car and 10 old pence (equivalent to £ today) for twenty sheep.
+The Maidenhead Bridge Act 1904 (4 Edw.
+7. c. xcv) was passed to legally abolish the tolls.

-In 1843 the Corporation of Maidenhead as owners of the turnpike toll-bridge sued Great Western Railway for the maximum statutory compensation of £2,500 for loss of tolls in consequence of the construction of the London to Bristol main line taking traffic away from the toll bridge.
-The Great Western defended the claim on the dubious grounds it had built its London terminus at Paddington, not Euston as originally authorised by its Act of incorporation containing the provisions for compensation but they paid in full before trial whilst avoiding the payment of interest and costs on a technicality.
+In 1843 the Corporation of Maidenhead as owners of the turnpike toll-bridge sued the Great Western Railway for the maximum statutory compensation of £2,500 for loss of tolls in consequence of the construction of the London to Bristol main line taking traffic away from the toll bridge.
+The Great Western Railway defended the claim on the dubious grounds it had built its London terminus at Paddington, not Euston as originally authorised by its act of incorporation containing the provisions for compensation but they paid in full before trial whilst avoiding the payment of interest and costs on a technicality.